xairrick/CrmCodeGenerator/README.md

 # Dynamics CRM Code Generator for Visual Studio

 Visual Studio extension that will generated the early bound classes for for Microsoft Dynamics CRM 2011 / CRM 2013 / CRM 2015 / CRM 2016 / Dynamics 365.
-Very Similar to what the CrmSvcUtil.exe does, which is also provided in the CRM Developer Toolkit as the ìGenerate Wrapperî function.
+Very Similar to what the CrmSvcUtil.exe does, which is also provided in the CRM Developer Toolkit as the ‚ÄúGenerate Wrapper‚Äù function.

 ### Benefits of using this tool over the standard tool